Dr Fabiola Creed

 I am a Postdoctoral Research Fellow on Professor Hilary Marland’s project ‘The Last Taboo of Motherhood?: Postnatal Mental Disorders in Twentieth-Century Britain’, funded by a Wellcome Trust Investigator Award.

 My project strand explores the theme ‘Sufferers and their Publics: Experiencing and Narrating Postnatal Mental Illness’.
-I address the ways in which mothers described their own experiences of mental illness, and how the 'public' responded.
+I address the ways in which mothers (and more recently partners, including fathers) described their own experiences of mental illness, and how the 'public' responded.
 I draw on a wide range of books (letters, memoirs and autobiographies), magazines and newspaper articles, audio-visual sources (from radio to television and film) and oral history interviews.

 For more information, see our project website.

-I am also writing my first monograph, The Rise and Fall of the Sunbed: Tanning Culture from Fad to Fear (submitted, in review).
+My first monograph explores The Rise and Fall of the Sunbed in Britain: Tanning Culture from Fad to Fear (Bloomsbury, 2025).
 For more information about my PhD project on the history of tanning culture, click here.

 The Wellcome Trust have kindly funded both my postgraduate and postdoctoral research.